 In elegant Zurich, the city of swans and fountains (not to mention the clocks and the banks, of course) we put Zurich Cards generously offered by Zurich Tourist Office to a good use.
-Stay tuned for my “24 hour Zurich” post.
+Here is our “24 hour Zurich” post.

 STOP 5: Lucerne (1 night)